 - The national RUCIP-secretariat for an expertise at departure or an expertise after delivery or arbitration when the buyer is located in the country of the national secretariat.

-- The European RUCIP secretariat in Paris when no national RUCIP secretariat is available in this country or in the case of an arbitration in the 2nd degree.
+- The European RUCIP secretariat in Brussels when no national RUCIP secretariat is available in this country or in the case of an arbitration in the 2nd degree.